djangopbx/djangopbx-install.sh/binaries/README.md

 version of the G.729 codec.
 A compiled version is available here:

-Thsi module was compiled on a Debian 12.4 Operating system (x86-64 GLIBC_2.2.5) Details of the build process given below:
+This module was compiled on a Debian 12.4 Operating system (x86-64 GLIBC_2.2.5) Details of the build process given below:

 ```sh